libcsp/libcsp/doc/hooks.md

 All hooks in CSP are weak linked functions.
 Some of them have default implementations, and your program can build and run fine without implementing the hook yourself.
 Others are relying on the user to provide the functions, and linker will fail because no implementation was found.

-Usage of any of the builting weak functions, will require that you link CSP with -Wl,--link-whole.
+Usage of any of the builtin weak functions, will require that you link CSP with -Wl,--link-whole.

 TODO: implement a static assert, to catch when the program has been linked without any